-Research into methods for the real-time measurement of light absorbing aerosols began in Berkeley in 1978.
+Research into methods for the real-time measurement of light-absorbing aerosols began in Berkeley in 1978.
 The first-ever Aethalometer® was deployed in a field study in the summer of 1980: the first aircraft measurements were made in 1982, and in 1986 an Aethalometer started making measurements of aerosol Black Carbon at the most remote location on the planet, the South Pole Observatory.
-Magee Scientific Company was established that same year to further develop and commercialize the Aethalometer, and make it available to the aerosol research and monitoring community.
-Aethalometers have been used in increasing numbers over the years: almost 2,000 instruments have been delivered to locations on all 7 continents, and almost 5,000 reports using Aethalometer data have been published in the open scientific literature.
+Magee Scientific Company was established that same year to develop further and commercialize the Aethalometer and make it available to the aerosol research and monitoring community.
+Aethalometers have been used in increasing numbers over the years: several thousand instruments have been delivered to locations on all 7 continents, and more than 7,400 publications using Aethalometer data have been published in the open scientific literature.

 The History of the Aethalometer®

-The Aethalometer is the instrument most-used in the world for the real-time measurement of light absorbing Black (or ‘Elemental’) carbon aerosol particles.
+The Aethalometer is the instrument most used globally for the real-time measurement of light-absorbing Black (or ‘Elemental’) carbon aerosol particles.
 Almost two thousand Aethalometers have been delivered to locations on all seven continents – from the Sahara Desert to the South Pole, from Brazil to Tibet, from the streets of New York City to the mountaintop of Mauna Loa, Hawaii.

 In 1995, production was transferred to Europe.

-In 2001, the AE42 Portable Aethalometer was announced, offering the same electronics, analytical performance and instrument features: but packaged in a smaller chassis with an internal battery for mobile operation.
-This extended the applications in the area of public health, epidemiological studies, and field work.
-The AE42 enabled real-time measurements of carbon particulate concentrations on buses and trains, in living and working areas, in hospitals, airports and other public spaces; and mobile mapping.
+In 2001, the AE42 Portable Aethalometer was announced, offering the same electronics, analytical performance, and instrument features: but packaged in a smaller chassis with an internal battery for mobile operation.
+This extended the applications in the area of public health, epidemiological studies, and fieldwork.
+The AE42 enabled real-time measurements of carbon particulate concentrations on buses and trains, in living and working areas, in hospitals, airports, public spaces, and mobile mapping.

-2008 saw the start of the development of a new Aethalometer: the ‘Next Generation’ Model AE33.
-This incorporated scientific and technical advances designed to offer greatly improved measurement performance, user features, communications and interface: and built-in features to perform routine performance tests and data quality validation.
+In 2008, we started developing a new Aethalometer: the ‘Next Generation’ Model AE33.
+This incorporated scientific and technical advances designed to offer greatly improved measurement performance, user features, communications, and interface: and built-in features to perform routine performance tests and data quality validation.
 Most importantly, the new instrument incorporated the patented DualSpot™ measurement method.
-This provides two significant advantages: elimination of the changes in response due to ‘aerosol loading’ effects; and a real-time calculation of the ‘loading compensation’ parameter which offers insights into aerosol optical properties.
+This provides two significant advantages: eliminating the changes in response due to ‘aerosol loading’ effects; and a real-time calculation of the ‘loading compensation’ parameter, which offers insights into aerosol optical properties.

-In 2012, the Model AE33 was released after extensive development and testing in conjunction with leading research institutes of Europe.
+In 2012, the Model AE33 was released after extensive development and testing in conjunction with leading research institutes in Europe.

 In 2015, we obtained a license from the Desert Research Institute (Reno, NV, USA) to manufacture and commercialize the “DRI-2015” Multi-Wavelength Thermal Carbon Analyzer.